Support in Insurance Claim

 Immediate Post-Procedure Care:

-After the procedure, patients are taken to a recovery room, and the duration of their stay depends on various factors.
-Such factors could include their general condition, for example, whether the patient is healthy or whether there was already a ruptured aneurysm.
+After the brain aneurysm treatment, patients are taken to a recovery room, and the duration of their stay depends on various factors.
+Such factors could include their general condition, for example, whether the patient is healthy or whether there has already been a ruptured aneurysm.
 The first few effects tend to be slight discomfort situated in the groin (the area where the catheter was inserted) and headaches, which are most often controlled by medications.

 Recovery Strategies: